platformio/platformio-core/docs/projectconf.rst

 :ref:`platforms` name.

-PlatformIO allows to use specific platform versions using `Semantic Versioning <http://semver.org>`_ (X.Y.Z=MAJOR.MINOR.PATCH).
+PlatformIO allows to use specific version of platform using `Semantic Versioning <http://semver.org>`_ (X.Y.Z=MAJOR.MINOR.PATCH).
 Version specifications can take any of the following forms: